leny/seve/README.md

 ##### quiet (`-q`,`--quiet`)

-By default, **seve** output all the logs.
+By default, **sèvè** output all the logs.
 You can tell him to shut the hell up with this option.

 ##### help (`-h`,`--help`)